Point of sail: Running downwind

 Sailing with the wind or running before the wind, the sails generate power primarily through drag (like a parachute) with the true wind directly from behind the sailing craft.
-A sailing craft propelled dead downwind cannot attain a speed faster than the true wind.
+A sailing craft running more downwind than a broad reach cannot attain a speed faster than the true wind.

 However, higher-performance sailing craft achieve a higher velocity made good downwind, by sailing on whatever broad reach is most efficient on that particular craft, and jibing as needed.
 The longer course is offset by the faster speed.
-For instance, if a vessel sails alternately in the directions 45° from the downwind direction, it will sail √2 (≈1.41) times farther than it would if it sailed dead downwind — but as long as it can sail faster than 1.4 times the true wind velocity, the indirect route will let it travel faster.
+For instance, if a vessel sails alternately in the directions 45° from the downwind direction, it will sail √2 (≈1.4) times farther than it would if it sailed dead downwind.
+However, as long as it can sail faster than 1.4 times its dead downwind speed, the indirect route will allow it to arrive at a chosen point sooner.

-Craft running downwind increase power from the sails by increasing total area presented to the following wind, sometimes by putting out specialized sails for the purpose, such as a spinnaker on a fore-and-aft rigged vessel.
-Another technique is to place the jib to windward (opposite to the main sail), called "wing on wing" or one of several other terms.
-In light winds, certain square-rigged vessels may set studding sails, sails that extend outwards from the yardarms, to create a larger sail area.
+Craft running downwind increase power from the sails by increasing total area presented to the following wind, sometimes by putting out sails that adapt well to the purpose, such as a spinnaker on a fore-and-aft rigged vessel.
+Another technique is to place the jib to windward (opposite to the main sail)—called "wing on wing" or one of several other terms—for a fore-and-aft vessel going dead downwind.
+In light winds, certain square-rigged vessels may set studding sails, sails that extend outwards from the yardarms, to create a larger sail area for points of sail, ranging from downwind to a close reach.